aengl/cocoon-demo/examples/custom-nodes/README.md

 Cocoon's extensibility is one of its main features and writing custom nodes is the only way to create useful and elegant automation workspaces.
 While the list of built-in nodes is steadily growing, there's always some business logic that is unique to your particular use-case.

-There's more advances scenarios such as node-view communication in order to create filters visually through a view.
+There's more advanced scenarios such as node-view communication in order to create filters visually through a view.
 They will be introduced bit by bit in other examples, such as [Brushing & Linking](../brushing-and-linking).